honeydew-sc/Honeydew-CheckGmail/README.md

 ## get\_email(%search)

-Search for the most recent email with a hash of search criteria.
+Search the inbox with the provided criteria for the most recent message.
 For example, to search for an email with subject `foo` from `sender`, you could do

     $gmail->get_email(subject => 'foo', from => 'sender');